 Cons:

-• Limited infrastructure: Americans may find that transportation routes and amenities like public and private hospitals lack infrastructure compared to major US cities.
+- Limited infrastructure: Americans may find that transportation routes and the healthcare in St Lucia lack infrastructure compared to major US cities.

 St Lucia Real Estate

 The St Lucia property market is growing rapidly due to the island’s economic citizenship program.
 The dynamic tourism industry in St Lucia offers lucrative investment opportunities in low-price pre-approved tourist accommodations.
-Investors have the option to purchase properties such as modern condos, beachfront villas, and luxury resorts, with the dual benefit of obtaining St Lucia citizenship and earning rental income.
+Investors have the option to purchase properties such as modern condos, beachfront villas, and luxury resorts, with the dual benefit of obtaining St Lucia citizenship, earning rental income, and accessing St Lucia passport visa free countries.
 Two-bedroom luxury villas in a town in the northwest part, like Rodney Bay, can be secured for as little as $200,000.

 Discover why you should explore Caribbean Real Estate Investment